 EAA supplements are less common than BCAA supplements, presumably because they don't bind with water, making them more difficult to use, and have an undesirable bitter taste.

 Are BCAA supplements efficient?

 As proven by science, BCAA supplements are definitely better than a placebo, as they contain the three branched-chain amino acids, which are all involved in muscle growth.

-So far we knot that leucine is a key modulator of muscle protein synthesis and has to be present in order to initiate it.
-However, other amino acids need to be present as well in order to actually end up making new protein.
+So far we know that leucine is a key modulator of muscle protein synthesis and has to be present in order to initiate it.
+However, other amino acids need to be present as well in order to actually end up making new proteins.
 It is true, BCAA can induce muscle protein synthesis, however, comparing these results from a study investigating the full amino acid profile as found in whey protein, we can clearly see that the synthesis rates are inferior.

 So, BCAA is likely only effective due to leucine rather than valine and isoleucine.
 Also, it is pretty clear that EAA supplements are preferable to BCAA supplements.

 Supplements containing all nine essential amino acids are better than supplements with only the three branched-chain amino acids, but why stop there?

 It is true that our body is able to produce the non-essential amino acids by itself, but this doesn't mean it will always be able to produce sufficient quantities.